thm-msror/DSAI3202_Parallel_Lab1/README.md

                 )
                 stagnation_counter = 0

+            # Safety check: ensure correct population size
             if population.shape[0] != population_size:
                 population = np.array(
                     generate_unique_population(population_size - 1, distance_matrix.shape[0]) + [best_solution]
                 )

+            # Step 3: Split population into chunks for parallel workers
             chunks = np.array_split(population, num_procs)
-            chunks = [chunk.tolist() for chunk in chunks]
+            chunks = [chunk.tolist() for chunk in chunks]  # Convert to lists for multiprocessing

-            # Worker: fitness + selection + crossover + mutation
+            # Step 4: Submit parallel tasks (each worker handles fitness + selection + crossover + mutation)
             futures = [
                 executor.submit(worker_process, chunk, distance_matrix, mutation_rate, num_tournaments)
                 for chunk in chunks
             ]
-            results = [f.result() for f in futures] offspring_chunks, fitness_chunks = zip(*results)
+            results = [f.result() for f in futures]  # Wait for all workers to finish

+            # Step 5: Collect offspring and fitness values from all workers
+            offspring_chunks, fitness_chunks = zip(*results)
-            population = np.array(list(chain.from_iterable(offspring_chunks)))
+            population = np.array(list(chain.from_iterable(offspring_chunks)))  # Flatten offspring
 ```

-- `from itertools import chain flattens the list of lists efficiently, it’s used to:`
+`from itertools import chain flattens the list of lists efficiently, it’s used to:`

 - Merge the offspring returned from multiple worker processes
 - Merge their fitness scores into one array
 - This ensures the next generation operates on a clean, unified population.
 - Added due to the scalar array and index out of bound errors.

 - **ProcessPoolExecutor:** Manages a pool of worker processes to which tasks can be submitted.
 It handles the distribution of tasks and collection of results.
 - **Chunking the Population:** The population is split into smaller subsets (chunks), each assigned to a different worker process.
 This division enables parallel processing of these subsets, improving efficiency.